 Historic Renovation Grant Program (HRGP)

 Tax credit programs are incentives to encourage private entities to rehabilitate their historic properties.
 Ordinarily, these properties are used for income-producing purposes; however, certain owner-occupied historic homes may also be eligible.
 Tax credits do not provide funding to assist with the costs of a rehabilitation project.
-Instead, they provide an offset of income taxes owed afterwards, and can be carried forward for a certain number of years until the credits are used up or the claim period runs out.
+Instead, they provide an offset of income taxes owed afterward and can be carried forward for a certain number of years until the credits are used up or the claim period runs out.

 For owners of commercial properties used in for-profit ventures: